-- 1. Activities required or permitted by law.
-The following examples provide information on uses and disclosures required or permitted by law: - The plan may share PHI with government or law enforcement agencies when required to do so.
-The plan may also share PHI when required to in a court or other legal proceeding. - The plan may share PHI to obey Workers' Compensation laws. - The plan may share PHI with the individual if the individual requests access to PHI as described previously in the Individual Rights section of this notice. - 2.
-Activities performed with authorization
+- 1. Activities required or permitted by Law.
+The following examples provide information on uses and disclosures required or permitted by law: - The plan may share PHI with government or law enforcement agencies when we are required to do so.
+The plan also may share PHI when required to in a court or other legal proceeding. - The plan may share PHI to obey workers' compensation laws. - The plan may share PHI with the Individual if the Individual requests access to PHI as described previously in the Individual Rights section of this provision.

+2. Activities Performed with Authorization

-In other situations, the plan will ask for the individual's written authorization before using or disclosing PHI.
+In other situations, the plan will ask for the Individual's written authorization before using or disclosing PHI.

-An individual may decide later that they no longer want to agree to a certain use of PHI for which the plan received authorization.
-If so, the individual may write to the plan and revoke their authorization.
-If the plan had authorization to use PHI, the revocation will not apply to those past situations.
+An Individual may decide later that they no longer want to agree to a certain use of PHI for which the plan received authorization.
+If so, the Individual may write to the plan and revoke their authorization.
+If the plan had authorization to use PHI when used, the revocation will not apply to those past situations.